Come run, walk, or roll with INCLUDEnyc on September 28. Sign up for our annual 5K now.

 What happens at mediation?

 • Meet: Everyone meets at an agreed time and place.
+All Mediations in NYC are virtual, although in person meetings may be arranged by request.

 • Talk: The school representative will listen to parent concerns and share the school’s concerns.
 The parent and school search for ways to solve the problem by talking and listening to each other.